 Christy Campbell is pursuing a diploma in cultural resource management.
 She was Coordinator of Gabriola Museum and currently volunteers with Nanaimo Museum.
 She has experience in antique restoration and refinishing, and she creates for sale reproductions of medieval and classical artifacts.
 Christy is passionate about making high-quality exhibits and programming available to small or underfunded communities.

-Eamer Science & Policy can also call on any of a group of associates, as needed, to provide specialist expertise in such areas as geographic information systems, data analysis, map and graphic design, and environmental education.
+Eamer Science & Communications can also call on any of a group of associates, as needed, to provide specialist expertise in such areas as geographic information systems, data analysis, map and graphic design, and environmental education.

 Patrick Daley is a geomatics technician and heritage specialist, with an MSc degree in Archaeological Sciences.
 His interests and skills lie in applying historical, scientific and geomatic information to interpret present and past human-environment interactions.
 Patrick’s CV